-- 6.9.30 A student who fails repeated unit(s) is entitled to reassessment in the repeated unit(s) in up to the full number of credits for the reassessment limit for the level (for example 60 credits at Level 4 and 40 credits at Levels 5 and 6).
-Any such reassessment will result in the full unit mark being capped at the pass mark.
-If the student has failed more than the reassessment limit for the level, then they should normally be withdrawn from the programme. - 6.10 Provision for candidates with valid reasons for poor performance (Section 13 of the Assessment Regulations) - 6.10.1 Programme Boards are required to consider valid reasons for poor performance.
+6.7.24 A student who fails repeated unit(s) is entitled to reassessment in the repeated unit(s) If the student has failed the fourth attempt of a unit then they should normally be withdrawn from the programme.

+6.8 Provision for candidates with valid reasons for poor performance (Section 13 of the Assessment Regulations)

+- 6.8.1 Programme Boards are required to consider valid reasons for poor performance.
 Applications for circumstances to be considered must be submitted in accordance with 6J Exceptional Circumstances: Policy and Procedure.
 Consideration of the applications will take place at a Circumstance Board, details of which are contained in 6K Assessment Boards: Policy.
-The Programme Board decides what action is taken in light of the findings of the Circumstance Board in line with Section 13 Standard Assessment Regulations. - 6.10.2 Where exceptional circumstances are confirmed, the Programme Board will normally allow the student an opportunity to be assessed as if for the first time in order to make good failure unless the piece of work affected was itself a second attempt or the student's ability to complete their studies is affected.
-Also see guidance regarding a student's performance in a unit that has been affected by exceptional circumstances but they have passed the unit. - 6.10.3 The Programme Board may be advised by the Circumstance Board that the circumstances are such that an alternative form of assessment may be more appropriate. - 6.10.4 In exceptional circumstances, reassessment as if for the first time may not be appropriate, e.g. for students with a terminal illness, and, where future study or future use of the qualification is not considered possible.
+The Programme Board decides what action is taken in light of the findings of the Circumstance Board in line with the Standard Assessment Regulations. - 6.8.2 Where exceptional circumstances are confirmed, the Programme Board will normally allow the student an opportunity to be assessed as if for the first time in order to make good failure unless the piece of work affected was itself a second attempt or the student's ability to complete their studies is affected.
+Also see guidance regarding a student's performance in a unit that has been affected by exceptional circumstances but they have passed the unit.

+- 6.8.3 The Programme Board may be advised by the Circumstance Board that the circumstances are such that an alternative form of assessment may be more appropriate. - 6.8.4 In exceptional circumstances, reassessment as if for the first time may not be appropriate, e.g. for students with a terminal illness, and, where future study or future use of the qualification is not considered possible.
 The Circumstance Board should notify the Programme Board by advising that assessment regulation 13.3 is applicable.
 This regulation allows for students to obtain recognition of their achievement by the granting of an award without achieving the required amount of credit: - a) where there is sufficient evidence of the student's achievement to determine the classification of an award, the Programme Board may recommend the award, or an intermediate award (as specified in the Programme Specification).
 The Standard Assessment Regulations make it clear that the decision of the Programme Board must be ratified by the Chair of Senate.
 Contact Academic Quality for advice as to how the process should be managed. - b) where there is insufficient evidence to determine the classification of an award or an intermediate award, the student may be recommended for an Aegrotat award.
 The student must have demonstrated achievement at the level for which an Aegrotat award is considered and that, on the balance of probabilities, the student would have reached the standard required were it not for the exceptional circumstances.
 The Standard Assessment Regulations make it clear that the decision of the Programme Board must be ratified by the Chair of Senate.
 Contact Academic Quality for advice as to how the process should be managed.
 An Aegrotat award carries no classification.